 - They also mention that several scenes in the first season, such as a clear case at Daenerys' wedding where a man is having sex with a woman Right Through His Pants, was done because they were worried that they might violate public decency laws in Malta, the filming location.

 - The scene where Bran witnesses Cersei and Jaime having sex in the first episode of the series is changed from both characters being naked to them being covered up, partly out of consideration for Bran's underage actor and partly because Lena Headey is one of the few actresses in the show with enough clout to insist on a no-nudity clause in the first season.

 - A scene where Catelyn and Ned Stark are naked and Talking in Bed is changed to them both being clothed.

 - Due to laws about child nudity, a scene where Sansa Stark is stripped naked is changed to just having her dress ripped (with the implication that it would have gone further had Tyrion not intervened).
 Tyrion also spares her from having to undress on their wedding night; in the book, he doesn't back off from consummating the marriage until everyone's naked.

-- In Arrow, Black Canary's trademark fishnet stockings are replaced with a pair of leather pants.
+- Black Canary's trademark fishnet stockings are replaced with a pair of leather pants.